web-platform-tests/wpt.fyi/api/README.md

 the `id` of some epoch known by the announcer.
 Defaults to all known epochs.

 __`num_revision`__: The number of epochal revisions _for each epoch in `epochs` values_ to include in the response.
+Defaults to 100.
+Response will include an `error` field when fewer than the requested number could be found for some epoch(s).

 __`at`__ : An RFC3339-encoded timestamp describing the upper limit on the time range for fetching epochal revisions.
 Default to now.